 After 11 years as a Department for Education civil servant, rising from recent PhD graduate to seniority in a job where she "felt supported as a woman to be able to progress", she moved to the Future Leaders Trust where her responsibilities included supporting participants into headship.
-"What I found was that, despite equal numbers of men and women accessing the 'Headship Now' programme, men were still getting more headships.
+"What I found was that, despite equal numbers of men and women accessing the 'Headship Now' programme, men were still gett

+Now' programme, men were still getting more headships.
 I dug into it and started to hear stories from female participants about the reasons they were being knocked back."